-Hate groups alive and well in NJ, and one plans march in Princeton
+Hate groups alive and well, and one will bring Princeton to a halt Saturday

 The number of flyers posted in New Jersey is small, but Lecia Brooks, the director of outreach at the SPLC, pointed out that “New Jersey has a long reputation of having hate groups present and there’s always been hate activity there.”

-A white supremacist group has announced plans to hold a march in Princeton on Saturday, although police aren’t sure how many people will show up for the event.
+A small group of bigoted trolls with a history of using anti-Semitic and white supremacist slogans and and ideas to incite reactions in New Jersey will hold a march in Princeton on Saturday.
+Police aren’t sure how many people will show up for the event, but the same group held a demonstration in Princeton in November and just six of them showed up.

 A much larger group of counter-protestors is expected.
 Princeton Mayor Liz Lempert is urging everyone to stay calm and not resort to violence.